tangentsoft/pidp8i/doc/uwfocal-manual.md

 | `FCOM(I)`   | returns the `I`th value in the `FCOM` area    |
 | `FBUF(I,V)` | stores the value of `V` in the `I`th location |

-The range of the index is typically 0-4095 for FBUF and 0-1023 for FCOM.
-FCOM has another mode houever, in which data is stored as two-word integers (rather than four-word floating point values) thereby doubling the amount of storage available but limiting the range of the data to +/- 2"i23.
-To use FCOM in this mode, specify a -negative- index (legal range is -1 to -2048).
+The range of the index is typically 0-4095 for FBUF and 0-1023 for `FCOM`.  `FCOM` has another mode houever, in which data is stored as two-word integers (rather than four-word floating point values) thereby doubling the amount of storage available but limiting the range of the data to +/- 2"i23.
+To use `FCOM` in this mode, specify a -negative- index (legal range is -1 to -2048).
 Here is a loop which stores the square root of all numbers from 0-1023:

      FOR 1=0,1023; SET FCOM(I,FSQT(I))

-Although `FBUF` and `FCOM` share the same field, FBUF starts from the 'bottom up' while FCOM stores from the 'top down", so both functions may be used simultaneously.
-Furthermore both functions are fully recursive, so calls such as ' FCOM(I,FCOM(J)) may be used to move data from one location to another.
+Although `FBUF` and `FCOM` share the same field, FBUF starts from the 'bottom up' while `FCOM` stores from the 'top down", so both functions may be used simultaneously.
+Furthermore both functions are fully recursive, so calls such as `FCOM(I,FCOM(J))` may be used to move data from one location to another.

 ### <a id="fsr"></a>`FSR`